-The Board believes that the treasury limit increase under the RSU Plan is a key component of Alaris' compensation strategy in aligning our Management's and employees' interests with those of our Shareholders.
-As such, at the Meeting, Shareholders will be asked to consider, and if thought fit, pass an ordinary resolution respecting the increase in the treasury limit under the RSU Plan to 2.5% of the issued and outstanding Shares be approved by the Shareholders:
+The Board believes the RSU Plan is a key component of Alaris' compensation strategy as it aligns our Management's and employees interests with those of our Shareholders, by linking performance compensation to the enhancement of shareholder value.
+As such, the directors propose that the following ordinary resolution respecting the unallocated RSUs under the RSU Plan be approved by the Shareholders:

-"BE IT RESOLVED, AS AN ORDINARY RESOLUTION OF THE HOLDERS OF SHARES, THAT:
+"BE IT RESOLVED, AS AN ORDINARY RESOLUTION OF THE HOLDERS OF COMMON SHARES, THAT:

-- 1) the maximum number of Shares that may be reserved for issuance from treasury under the restricted share unit plan of the Corporation be increased to 2.5% of the issued and outstanding Shares; and - 2) any one director or officer of the Corporation be and is hereby authorized and directed to do all things and to execute and deliver all documents and instruments as may be necessary or desirable to carry out the terms of this resolution."
+- 1) All unallocated restricted share units (and the underlying Common Shares) issuable pursuant to the restricted share unit plan of the Corporation are approved and authorized until May 6, 2023; and - 2) Any one director or officer of the Corporation be and is hereby authorized and directed to do all things and to execute and deliver all documents and instruments as may be necessary or desirable to carry out the terms of this resolution."